-Comcast Business phones, namely business voice edge, delves into services like call forwarding, routing, automated attendant services and unlimited calling.
+Comcast Business phones, namely business voice edge, delve into services like call forwarding, routing, automated attendant services, and unlimited calling.

 Comcast Business Phones, also known as Voice Edge, is a phone service system that allows three cloud-based solutions.
 Two of these cloud-based solutions offer compatibility with desk phones and contain two trunking plans.
 It also features a combination of SIB trunking service and hosted PBX applications.